 An angel investor is a wealthy person (they often work in business investment) who invests their money in organizations that are typically in the development stages.
 Angel investors not only contribute financially, but they invest their time, experience, advice, contacts and business vision into the company or startup.
 Many angel investors can invest online through equity crowdfunding or can organize themselves into angel groups.

-Barter is a system of exchange where goods or services are directly exchanged for other goods or services without using a medium of exchange, such as money.
-There are many formal barter groups that network a large number of businesses looking to make non-money exchanges.
-That aside, there are still many who still just do informal barters.
+Bartering is a system of exchange where goods and services are exchanged directly for other goods or services without the use of a monetary medium (money).
+There are many formal barter groups including BarterMachine and Barter Network Ltd. that network a large number of businesses looking to trade products and services.

 Consumer Direct Marketing

 Consumer direct marketing is a type of marketing where producers or distributors market your products or services directly to consumers.
 Consumer direct marketing aims to persuade select groups of consumers to undertake specific actions like purchasing a product or service, placing an order, or visiting a store or website.

 Copyright refers to the legal right of an owner’s intellectual property.
 Not only does this apply to musicians and producers, but also applies to businesses.
 In layman’s terms, copyright is the right to copy.
 It’s a type of legal protection available to creators as the ones with the exclusive right to reproduce or copy the work.

 A corporation is a legal entity that is separate and distinct from its owners.
 It’s created by individuals, stockholders or shareholders for the purpose of operating for a profit.
 During the process of incorporation, an organization or group of people are authorized to act as a simple entity that is recognized by the law.
 Incorporation protects a business entity’s owners from being personally liable in the event of a lawsuit or legal claim.
 Corporations have the right to enter into contracts, loan and borrow money, sue and be sued, hire employees, own assets and pay taxes.